flutter/packages/packages/shared_preferences/shared_preferences/README.md

 The [SharedPreferences] API uses the native [Android Shared Preferences](https://developer.android.com/reference/android/content/SharedPreferences) tool to store data.

-The [SharedPreferencesAsync] and [SharedPreferencesWithCache] APIs use [DataStore Preferences](https://developer.android.com/topic/libraries/architecture/datastore) to store data.
+The [SharedPreferencesAsync] and [SharedPreferencesWithCache] APIs can use [DataStore Preferences](https://developer.android.com/topic/libraries/architecture/datastore) or [Android Shared Preferences](https://developer.android.com/reference/android/content/SharedPreferences) to store data.

 ## Examples
 Here are small examples that show you how to use the API.